 We talk about the types and times we experience grief as a carer further below.
-From grief over the loss of a future we feel has been stolen, to anticipatory grief as the person we care for enters palliative care.
+From grief over the loss of a future we feel has been stolen, to anticipatory grief as the person we care for changes, and may ultimately enter palliative care.
 And all the many types of grief in between.

-In some circumstance it can take a long time to recognise grief, and then to accept it.
+In some circumstances, it can take a long time to recognise grief, and then accept it.
 This can be especially true, when the person we care for is still with us.
 Our grief is complex, not linear.
-It isn’t life -death-grief.
-It’s far more complex when you’re in a caring role.
+It isn’t life, death, then grief.
+It’s far more complex when we’re in a caring role.

 “Our daughter had a regression when she was three years old.
 She lost all her key skills, including her recognition of us as her parents.
 For many years I felt so very heavy and with a deep sadness.
 I had never recognised the feeling as grief – at the loss of the little girl she used to be and the relationship we used to have.
 I’d never considered grief, as my daughter was still with us.
 Recognising and acknowledging the feeling was the most impactful thing I did, and the start of my healing.”

-Grief comes in waves – at each milestone missed, at the loss of the person they once were, of the future we thought we had together, and ultimately as the person we care for passes away.
+Grief comes in waves – at each milestone missed, at the loss of the person they once were, or of the future we thought we had together (and independently).

 We’re grieving a lost relationship, but our Mum, Dad, husband or wife is still here.
 We’re also managing anticipatory grief, as their health or mind decline, and the clock is ticking.